How Keeping In Touch with Candidates Makes Them More Likely to Start

 • Their current employer may have come up with a last-ditch counteroffer that persuades them to stay.

-• The candidate may have seen a better opportunity somewhere else.
+• The candidate may have seen a better opportunity somewhere else, or been approached by someone if they forgot to remove their details from a CV database.

-Immediately after a candidate accepts your job offer, you’ll need to be in touch with them to confirm the reference call with their current employer, check their right to work and agree terms of contract.
-It’s important to maintain engagement even after these tasks are completed.
+Immediately after a candidate accepts your job offer, you’ll need to be in touch with them to confirm the Reference Call with their current employer, check their right to work and agree terms of contract.
+It’s important to maintain engagement even after these tasks are completed to ensure they are ready and excited to start.
 Here are a few ways of doing this:

-• After the candidate resigns from their current job, call them to see how it went.
+• Post-resignation check-in: After the candidate resigns from their current job, call them to see how it went.

-• Invite them to parties and social events or specially arrange a dinner for them with a few of your employees.
-This will help them get to know their future colleagues who might then keep in touch.
+• Social integration: Invite them to parties and social events or specially arrange a dinner for them with a few of their colleagues.
+This will help them build relationships with colleagues who might then keep in touch.

-• Ask a senior member of staff to call the candidate to welcome them to your organisation.
+• Management introduction: Ask a senior member of staff to call the candidate to welcome them to the company.

-• Give them any information that they need about your organisation and their new job to help prepare them for starting with you.
+• Role preparation (but not homework!): Give them any information they need about your organisation and their new job to help prepare them for starting with you.

-• Carefully plan their first few days in their new job.
+• Planning for the first days: Carefully plan their first few days in their new job.
 Ask them what areas are most important to them and make sure you cover these.

-• Ask them if there are holidays, birthdays or anniversaries that they’d like to have put into the annual leave schedule.
+• Annual leave: Ask them if there are holidays, birthdays or anniversaries that they’d like to have put into the annual leave schedule.

-• If they’ll be wearing a uniform, ask them what size they they’d like.
+• Uniform details: If they’ll be wearing a uniform, ask what size they’d like.

 Advertise a Job